top of page

 GUIDING YOU TOWARD RESOLUTION

-The first meeting is an opportunity for us to discuss your concerns, understand the issues you’re facing, and determine if mediation is a good fit and appropriate in your situation.
-We will also go over the process and any necessary legal information, as well as connecting you to other resources if needed.
+The first individual meeting is an opportunity to discuss your concerns, understand the issues you are facing, and determine if mediation is the right process and appropriate in your situation.
+I will explain the process and provide any helpful information, as well as connect you to other available resources if wanted .

-Costs are typically shared between both parties or divided based on income.
+Costs are typically shared between participants, but subject to the participants' discretion.
 Fees are subject to GST and can be paid via e-transfer, cheque, or credit card.

 Payment is required before or at the start of the session unless covered as a disbursement from a lawyer’s office.